 This method returns the number of ones present in the binary notation of the number.

-This method returns the number of trailing zeros of a number a.
+.
 Consequently, I’ve also found this convenient in cases where I’m trying to find the least significant bit of a number.

-eg. __builtin_ctz(16) = 4, __builtin_ctz(15) = 0
+= 4, __builtin_ctz(15)

-In fact, this could replace the clever bitwise operation a&-a which directly returns the least significant one of a number.
+which directly returns the least significant one of a number.

 If the above expression is new to you, consider reading this article from Topcoder on bitwise operations.